citp/privacy-policy-historical/a/au/aut/autocar.co.uk.md

 ### Our service suppliers

 We use a number of companies to help us in providing a professional service to our customers.
-For example, a subscription fulfilment bureau and call centres.
+For example, a subscription fulfilment bureau, call centres and legal and professional services.
 These companies only act under strict contractual instruction from us.
 We limit the personal data we share with our suppliers to only those necessary to fulfil the specific service they provide to us.
 To learn more please see Fulfilment of a service

 ### Audit and verification